 - The Assistance dog training form, completed by a representative of a recognised assistance dog training institution.
 The applicant must attach evidence of the dog’s certification or accreditation from that institution or relevant Australian State or Territory government entity.

-Applicants wanting to import dogs from a Group 3 country must also submit a finalised rabies neutralising antibody titre test laboratory report and the Rabies vaccination and rabies neutralising antibody titre test declaration form, completed by an official government veterinarian in the country of export, confirming the dog has been rabies blood tested at least 180 days from the date that the sample for the RNAT test that produces a compliant and acceptable result arrives at the testing laboratory.
+Applicants importing a dog from a Group 3 country must also submit a finalised rabies neutralising antibody titre test (RNATT) laboratory report and the rabies vaccination and RNATT declaration form, completed and endorsed by an official government veterinarian in the country of export.
+Dogs from group 3 countries are not eligible for import until at least 180 days from the date that the sample for the RNAT test that produces a compliant and acceptable result arrives at the testing laboratory.

 You do not need a permit to import a dog from New Zealand but conditions apply.